mddazure/p2s-vpn-internet-gateway/README.md

 Type `show ip int brief` and verify interface Tunnel101 shows `up` for both Status and Protocol.
 This means that the site-to-site tunnel to the Gateway is established.
 It may take a few minutes for the connection status to show Connected in the Azure portal.

+Type `copy run start` and press enter to confirm the Destination filename.
+This persists the configuration.

 ## Client
 ### iOS and Android devices
 Install the OpenVPN client on your device, this is available free of charge from the Appstore.